Rationally connected varieties over the maximally unramified extension of p-adic fields: Introduction

+A polynomial $P(z) \in \mathbb{Q}(z)$ is called a \textit{numerical polynomial} if $P(n)$ is an integer for all sufficiently large integers $n$.

-Emil Artin conjectured that the p-adic fields $\Q$ are $C_{2}$.
+This theorem is similar to Ax and Kochen's theorem \cite{MR0184930} that the $p$-adic number fields are almost $C_{2}$.
+Emil Artin conjectured that the $p$-adic fields $\Q$ are $C_{2}$.
 In general, a $C_{i}$ field K is one for which any form in $K[x_{1}, \ldots , x_{n}]_{d}$ with $n > d^{i}$ has a nontrivial zero.
-In \cite{Ter} Terjanian found a counter example to Artin's conjecture, see for instance \cite{Se}.
-However, using the methods of mathematical logic, Ax and Kochen were able to show that $\Q$ is almost $C_{2}$ in the following sense. \begin{Theo}(Ax and Kochen) Fix an integer $d > 0$.
-Then there exists a finite number of primes $p_{0}, \ldots ,p_{m}$ such that for all forms $f \in \Q[x_{1}, \ldots , x_{n}]_{d}$ with $n > d^{2}$ and $p \neq p_{0}, \ldots ,p_{m}$, $f$ represents zero over $\Q$. \end{Theo} Their method of proof uses mathematical logic to make precise the analogy that $\Q$ is like $\overline{\F}((t))$.
-Then using the fact that the field $\overline{\F}((t))$ is $C_{2}$ \cite{Gre} is enough for Ax and Kochen to conclude the above theorem.
+In \cite{MR0197450} Terjanian found a counterexample to Artin's conjecture, see for instance \cite{MR0344216}.
+However, using the methods of mathematical logic, Ax and Kochen were able to show that $\Q$ is almost $C_{2}$ in the following sense.

+\begin{Theo} (Ax and Kochen) Fix an integer $d > 0$.
+Then there exists a finite number of primes $p_{0}, \ldots ,p_{m}$ such that for all forms $f \in \Q[x_{1}, \ldots , x_{n}]_{d}$ with $n > d^{2}$ and $p \neq p_{0}, \ldots ,p_{m}$, $f$ represents zero over $\Q$. \end{Theo} Their method of proof uses mathematical logic to make precise the analogy that $\Q$ is like ${\F}((t))$.
+Then using the fact that the field ${\F}((t))$ is $C_{2}$ \cite{MR0191897} is enough for Ax and Kochen to conclude the above theorem.
+We similarly make an analogy between the asymptotic properties of $\bQ_p^{nr}$ when $p$ goes to infinity and the properties of $\C((t))$, the field of Laurent expansions over the complex numbers.
+Then we use the fact that every rationally connected variety over $\C((t))$ contains a $\C((t))$-point \cite{MR2757627}.
-The first section of this article proves that every smooth, projective, separably rationally connected variety over $\F((t))$ has a rational point.
-This follows directly from de Jong and Starr \cite{deJS}, and is known to experts.
-However, we provide a proof here for completeness.
-It should be noted that Colliot-Th\'{e}l\`{e}ne has also given a proof of Theorem \ref{thm_equi} \cite{CT2}.
-Next, we use the tools developed by Ax and Kochen to prove Theorem \ref{thm_1} by lifting the result over $\F((t))$ to $\bQ_p^{nr}$.\\